 When attempting to make connections with various groups for photography, you may experience some skepticism.
 Sometimes people are suspicious.
 We are welcoming and loving people but when you’ve been beaten down as many times as most indigenous groups, you might experience some quiet reticence to requests to photograph various groups.

 My second recommendation would be to educate yourself about the people you wish to photograph before your visit.
 Become familiar with some of the language.
-For example, in the Algonquin language, you would say “Kwey” meaning “Hello”.
+For example, in the, you would say “Kwey” meaning “Hello”.

 Knowing some words and showing respect for the culture may allow you to gain a more personal and friendly relationship with the people you wish to photograph.
 So look up the words.
 Ask questions of those who speak the language and try to greet people respectfully.
 Never just jump in and spout words without being sure you know how to use them properly.
 Generally, “Hello” and “Thank you” are enough.

 Thirdly, and I make this point in very general terms, some ceremonies are very special and you always need to ensure you have permission before you photograph the event.
 In some cultures, photography is not allowed.
 There have been incidents where photographers have invaded very sacred events and angered the individuals involved.

 Quite honestly, being ignorant and disrespectful just continues to create feelings of hostility and suspicion between indigenous groups and the general public.
 So please ask questions, be polite, and be respectful.
 The idea is to move on and repair the divisions created by years of colonial assimilation tactics.